Open-MSS/data-retrieval/README.md

 Scripts Setup
 -------------

-1. Clone this repository and move into it
+1. Clone this repository and change into it

        git clone https://github.com/Open-MSS/data-retrieval.git
        cd data-retrieval

-2. Install all requirements
+2. Create an environment and install all requirements

-       pip -r install requirements.txt
+       pip install -r requirements.txt

 3. Make sure cdo and nco are installed\
    e.g. for Ubuntu/Debian

        sudo apt-get install cdo nco netcdf-bin

-4. Adjust the settings.config to your liking
+4. Adjust the settings.config to your liking (copy from settings.example)

 Usage